City By Nature Basics

 MARY TYLER MOORE STATUE

 The skyway system is one of our most striking assets.
 One floor above ground, this nine-mile system links shopping, restaurants, entertainment and more through enclosed elevated walkways.
 It connects more than 80 blocks of downtown Minneapolis in climate-controlled bliss.
 The 84th skyway over Third Avenue from Accenture to Ameriprise opened Dec.
 29, 2011.
-Starting Summer 2016 the walkways will extend to U.S. Bank Stadium.
+Starting Summer 2016 the walkways will extend to U.S. Bank Stadium in the newly monikored East Town, extending the system another mile.

 Community & Business

 Minneapolis combines the bustle of a big city with the intimacy of neighborhood life.
 Big enough to attract world class theater, sports teams and businesses, yet small enough to avoid the crime and overcrowding of bigger, denser cities, this city by the Mississippi has it all.

 Why?
 Well, start with employment.
 Target, 3M, United Health Group and Best Buy are just a few examples of the Fortune 500 companies which, along with strong local businesses, bring a low rate of unemployment and a high tax base to the area.
 The good public schools and many options for higher education (including the University of Minnesota) mean an educated, skilled workforce, resulting in good business in Minneapolis.

 Companies from nearly every U.S. industry provide the local economy with a strong base, representing manufacturing, health care, publishing and many others.
 There are 25 Fortune 1000 companies in Minnesota as of 2015.
 Wide-reaching public facilities and investment in transportation and infrastructure have yielded a city that’s good for business.